bepronetwork/grants-program/README.md

 ## :wave: Introduction

-As part of our commitment to promoting the bepro ecosystem and developer ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **EVM Development Projects & Extension of Bepro-js capabilities** - this funding capital/treasury comes from the "Developer Boostrap" & "Ecosystem" portions, both in USDC & BEPRO values
+As part of our commitment to promoting the bepro network developer/dapps ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **EVM Development Projects & Extension of Bepro-js capabilities** - this funding capital/treasury comes from the "Developer Boostrap" & "Ecosystem" portions, both in USDC & BEPRO values

 ### Guidelines